tolicodes/tolidates/index.markdown

 - 🤸‍♂️ Acro yoga and cuddle parties for connection.
 - 🎥 Creating obscure parody videos—nothing's off-limits.
 - 🐶 Promise, my cuddly and athletic Border Collie mix
-- 🔗 Exploring kink, BDSM, and polyamory, touch and deep emotional, spiritual, and physical intimacy.
+- 💞 Open to exploring sex positivity and polyamory
-- 🧠 Diving deep into consciousness, psychedelics, and AI discussions.
+- 🧠 Diving deep into consciousness and AI discussions.
 - 😡 I hold a grudge for max 1mo.
 Except for February
 - 🖥️ Proudly neurodivergent, pushing boundaries in frontend and prompt engineering at Dropbox.
 - 🎨 Creativity